VVUQ · Module 3 of 10

 3.4 The asymptotic range

 Richardson extrapolation and the GCI are valid only in the asymptotic range, where refining the grid gives a stable observed order matching the theoretical one.
-A three-grid study checks this by confirming the order is consistent between grid pairs.
+A study with at least three systematically refined grids allows the observed order to be estimated and provides a check of whether the results are consistent with asymptotic convergence.

 3.5 Reporting numerical uncertainty

 The output of solution verification is the fine-grid result plus or minus its GCI, a numerical uncertainty that becomes one input to the validation uncertainty.
-A result with no GCI is a result with no known numerical error.
+A mesh-dependent result reported without a discretization-uncertainty estimate does not quantify its sensitivity to spatial discretization.
+The GCI is one established method for reporting such an estimate.
+Keep the terms distinct: an error is a signed difference from an exact or estimated reference, while an uncertainty is a plus-or-minus interval intended to bound the unknown value or error.

 Worked example 1: Richardson extrapolation

-A quantity is 0.940 on a coarse grid and 0.970 on a grid refined by r = 2, with observed order p = 2.
-Estimate the exact value by Richardson extrapolation.
+A quantity is 0.940 on a coarse grid and 0.970 on a grid refined by r = 2, with an assumed order p = 2.
+Estimate the continuum-limit value by Richardson extrapolation.

 - Given / findfcoarse = 0.940, ffine = 0.970, r = 2, p = 2.
 Find fexact.